agoldberglab/CaboVerde_Demographic_Analyses/README.md

 # CaboVerde_Demographic_Analyses
 This repository contains scripts for analyzing population history in Cabo Verde.
 The following analyses were performed in the Goldberg Lab at Duke University by Katharine Korunes (contact: kkorunes@gmail.com).

+#### Datasets:
+- 1000 Genomes resequencing data can be accessed here: https://www.internationalgenome.org/data-portal/data-collection/30x-grch38
-These analyses were conducted using genotype data originally described in Beleza et al. 2013, which included 563 Cabo Verdeans.
-Sampling consent forms do not allow for public release of genotype data; however, inferred local ancestry information can be found at https://doi.org/10.5281/zenodo.4021277
+- Cabo Verdean data originally described in Beleza et al. 2013 does not allow for public release of genotype data; however, inferred local ancestry information used in this study can be found at https://doi.org/10.5281/zenodo.4021277

 #### Scripts for obtaining ancestry reference panels, clustering, and estimating ancestry are contained in the subdirectory "PreparingAncestryData":
 This directory contains scripts and details for:
-- obtaining/formatting reference population data from the 1000 Genomes Project high-coverage resequencing data released through the International Genome Sample Resource (Clarke et al., 2017; Fairley, Lowy-Gallego, Perry, & Flicek, 2020)
+- obtaining/formatting reference population data from the 1000 Genomes Project high-coverage resequencing data released through the International Genome Sample Resource (linked above)
 - pruning based on LD using the indep-pairwise option of PLINK v1.9 with a 50-SNP sliding window incremented by 10 SNPs, and an LD threshold of r2 = 0.5 (Purcell et al., 2007)
 - visualization using PLINK’s Principal component analysis (--pca) function, using the pruned dataset
 - estimating admixture proportions through unsupervised clustering of the samples using ADMIXTURE (Alexander, Novembre, & Lange, 2009), averaged over ten independent ADMIXTURE runs using K = 2 run separately for the autosomal and X chromosome datasets after LD pruning